Applications for courses starting or continuing a new academic year from September 2023 are now closed.

 Our Grants and Advocacy Coordinator will be there to answer questions, signpost grant holders to new opportunities and services, and advocate on their behalf if they are facing difficulties.
 They will also discuss all the ways in which they can get involved in Hope for the Young’s work.

-Applications for courses starting or continuing a new academic year from September 2023 are now closed.
+Applications for the new academic year starting September 2024 are now closed.

 We need an application form to be completed by an education or welfare organisation on behalf of the young person seeking support (e.g. a Teacher or Support Worker).